ayekat/localdir/README.md

 dotfiles
 ========

-This is my collection of user/application settings ("dotfiles") and personal scripts.
-They are mostly adapted to my personal needs, and some scripts make a few [assumptions](#assumptions) about the environment that may not necessarily be considered "standard", so it is **not recommended** to just copy-paste them as-is.
+This repository contains my personal user setup, with scripts and application configuration, called "dotfiles" for mostly historical reasons.

+As I have some very specific requirements for what my work environment should behave like, the setup here mostly likely differs quite significantly from what you might expect in a "normal" environment.
+It is **not recommended** to just copy-paste files from in here as-is.

-Nevertheless, I try to keep them as clean and non-WTF as possible, and people are invited to take a look at them, get ideas for their own dotfiles, and drop comments, suggestions, questions and bug reports if something seems odd.
+Readers are, however, invited to take a look at it, get ideas for their own setup, and drop comments, suggestions, questions and bug reports if something feels odd&mdash;beyond the intended base oddity level, of course.

 XDG/FHS